-Toy soldiers, whether they are plastic soldiers, lead soldiers, tin soldier toys or cast are amongst the most enduring and collectable of all antique toys
+Toy soldiers, whether they are plastic soldiers, lead soldiers, tin soldier toys or die-cast are perhaps amongst the most enduring and collectable of all antique toys.